cognesy/instructor-php/docs/internals/events.md

  * `(new Instructor)->onEvent(string $class, callable $callback)` method - receive callback when specified type of event is dispatched
  * `(new Instructor)->wiretap(callable $callback)` method - receive any event dispatched by Instructor, may be useful for debugging or performance analysis
- * `(new Instructor)->onError(callable $callback)` method - receive callback on any uncaught error, so you can customize handling it, for example logging the error or using some fallback mechanism in an attempt to recover
+ * `(new Instructor)->onError(callable $callback)` method - receive callback on any uncaught error, so you can customize handling it, for example logging the error

 Receiving events can help you to monitor the execution process and makes it easier for a developer to understand and resolve any processing issues.